fershad/fershad.com/src/writing/proxy-cloudinary-with-cloudflare-workers.md

 ---
 title: Proxying Cloudinary image requests with Cloudflare Workers
 published: 2021/08/04
+permalink:  /writing/proxy-cloudinary-with-cloudflare-workers/
+summary: >-
+  Using resources hosted by a third-party can seriously hurt website performance in a few ways.
+In this post, we'll cover how you can use a proxy to reduce the performance impact when hosting images on Cloudinary.
 ---

 I've written about the perils of relying on third-party resources previously in my newsletter, Optimised (see [Issue 2 - Third-party resources - A cautionary tale](https://optimised.email/issues/issue-2-third-party-resources-a-cautionary-tale)).
 That said, most of the time you'll be unable to avoid using at least some third-party hosted assets on your website.
 Whether it's an analytics provider, image hosting, advertising, or even a cookie consent manager.